aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use either `class` or `struct` to define these, with the latter being more
-restrictive: it does not allow fields to be modified (assigned to) after it has
-been constructed, they are stored in-inline in their parent and copied.
+restrictive: they are stored in-inline in their parent and copied.
-This makes sense for small objects such as the one in this example, and can be used
+This makes sense for small objects such as the one in this example.
-to enforce a more functional style of programming.

 You specify a list of fields using indentation.